-Dump – Two monitoring wells were installed in 1990, of which only OFMW-1 remains.
-This well is screened across the water table in unconsolidated native material.
-An additional nine monitoring wells (MW-97-1 to MW-97-9) were installed by the MPCA in 1997.
-These wells are all Prairie du Chien water table wells.
-All are constructed as open borehole monitoring wells, with the exception of MW-97-8 which needed to be constructed with a 2-inch screen due to borehole collapse.
-The nine monitoring wells were located around the perimeter of the Dump.

 Summary of Investigation Activities

 Previous investigations at the Landfill and Dump provided data with respect to the groundwater characterization; however, most of these investigations were conducted over twenty years ago and were somewhat limited in scope.
-Additional monitoring wells were installed as part of the investigation to add to the monitoring well network and gain a more complete understanding of the current groundwater conditions.
+Additional monitoring wells were installed as part of the RI to add to the monitoring well network and gain a more complete understanding of the current groundwater conditions.
 Recent groundwater investigation activities occurred during the spring of 2019 and included:

 Installation of four shallow monitoring wells at the Dump